jmrphy/course_radical_politics/README.md

-Introduction to Radical and Revolutionary Politics
+Materials for a university-level introduction to various theoretical and empirical questions in radical and revolutionary politics.
 ==========================

-Materials for a university course on radical and revolutionary politics.

 [Costa, Mariarosa Dalla, and Selma James.
 1975. *The Power of Women and the Subversion of the Community*.
 Falling Wall Press.](https://github.com/jmrphy/course_on_radical_politics/blob/master/Dalla_Costa_and_James_Power_of_Women_1975.pdf?raw=true)